New 2024 asset owner tax credit approvals are on hold due to limited funds.

 Tax Credit Details

-The tax credit will go to the asset owner (landlord/seller) as follows:
+The tax credit will go to the asset owner (landlord/seller) for leases and sales taking place in the current tax year as follows:

 Tax Credit Amount Maximum Tax Credit Application Due Date